BU-SMBL/mymesh/_sources/index.rst.txt

 at Boston University.
-MyMesh was used extensively in the scaffold design optimization research by :cite:t:`Josephson2024b` and is currently being used in  various ongoing projects at Boston University, including vertebral modeling (Andre Gutierrez-Marty, Neilesh Frings), hip fracture modeling (Joshua Auger, Ariella Blake), mechanobiologically-driven growth modeling of skeletal tissue (Tim Josephson, Vivian Shi), and analysis of micro CT-scanned teeth (Sydney Holder, Shadi Mohebi).
+MyMesh was used extensively in the scaffold design optimization research by :cite:t:`Josephson2024b` and is currently being used in  various ongoing projects at Boston University, including vertebral modeling (Andre Gutierrez Marty, Neilesh Frings), hip fracture modeling (Joshua Auger, Ariella Blake), mechanobiologically-driven growth modeling of skeletal tissue (Tim Josephson, Vivian Shi), and analysis of micro CT-scanned teeth (Sydney Holder, Shadi Mohebi).